 Fair exhibit entries are submitted online through Washington County Fair Park: http://www.wcfairpark.com/fair/exhibitors/.
-Utilize the Exhibit Entry Tip Sheet/Registering Fair Exhibits 2016 put together by 4-H adult volunteer leader Andrea Schultz.
+Utilize the Online Exhibit Entry Instructions on the Washington County Fair Park website.
 The deadline for entering these exhibits online is June 30.
 The entry deadline will not be extended.
 Exhibitors are encouraged to enter early, in May or June.
 Check with your club’s general leader to see how fair entries are facilitated in your club, as this varies.
 Your club may have an earlier due date for entries so that the general leader can submit them as a group.
 If you need assistance figuring out which department to enter your exhibits in, please use the “Where Should I Enter My Exhibit” resource.
 It lists each 4-H project and the related Junior Exhibitor Department from the Washington County Fair Premium Book.

 All exhibits need to remain in place until 7:00 pm on Sunday.
 For animal exhibits, contact the superintendent and countywide project leaders for proper procedures.
 For non-animal exhibits in the Ziegler Building, please review the 2016 Ziegler Building Exhibit Check Out Procedure to ensure a smooth process.
 Note there have been some changes this year and a second check-out station has been added to accommodate exhibitors that want to exit through the east side of the building (closest to the animal barns).

 Judging for all non-animal exhibits is done face-to-face.
-This judging process allows the member to talk with the judge about what they made, how they constructed the project, what they learned, what they might do differently, any challenges, etc. It is similar to a conversation they may have when explaining a class project to a teacher.
+This judging process allows the member to talk with the judge about what they made, how they constructed the exhibit, what they learned, what they might do differently, any challenges, etc. It is similar to a conversation they may have when explaining a class project to a teacher.
 Face-to-face judging for most non-animal projects takes place on the Monday of fair week and animal judging takes place Wednesday-Saturday.
-Consult the 2016 judging schedule and carefully read the Premium Book for judging details.
+Carefully read the Premium Book for judging details.

-This wristband pass allows the youth to enter and leave the fair without paying an additional price each day.
-The Youth Pass applies for all days the fair is open for the current year.
-The $8.00 Youth Pass needs to be paid for and ordered when you submit your entries, due June 30.
+This pass allows the youth to enter and leave the fair without paying an additional price each day.
+The pass applies for all days the fair is open for the current year.
+The $8.00 pass needs to be paid for and ordered when you submit your entries, due June 30.
 This special price only applies to youth who are exhibiting at the current year’s County Fair.
-Cloverbuds (4-H members in grades K-2) receive free youth passes.
-Please note that if you are participating in a judging time that happens after the gates are open to the public, you will need an admission pass to get in, even if you are only there for judging of entries.
+Cloverbuds (4-H members in grades K-2) receive free jr. exhibitor passes.
+Please note that if you are participating in a judging time that happens after the gates are open to the public, (starting Tuesday at 3:00 pm) you will need an admission pass to get in, even if you are only there for judging of entries or volunteering.

-Adults who volunteer a minimum of 4 hours of work related to 4-H at the fair can purchase an Adult Pass for $15.00.
-This option is available to enrolled 4-H adult volunteer leaders and parents/guardians, grandparents, and adult siblings of 4-H members.
+Adults who volunteer a minimum of 4 hours of work related to 4-H at the fair can purchase an Adult Volunteer Season Pass for $15.00.
+This pass is available to enrolled 4-H adult volunteer leaders and parents/guardians, grandparents, and adult siblings of 4-H youth members.
 These volunteer hours can be completed during fair itself or during fair set-up or take-down.
-The pass is good for all days of the fair for the current year.
-The pass is not ordered when you submit your fair entries; but instead you must sign up with your club’s General Leader or contact the UW-Extension office if you are a key leader.
-Passes must be ordered by June 30th.
+The pass applies for all days the fair is open for the current year.
+The pass is not ordered when you submit youth fair entries; but instead you must sign up with your club’s General Leader or contact the UW-Extension office if you are a key leader.
+Passes should be ordered by June 30th.

 Signing up to purchase a pass does not mean you are signing up for that volunteer role.
 It is your responsibility to sign up for that volunteer role by following the instructions below.